sheltermanager/asm3/doc/manual/accounts.rst

 Animal Shelter Manager includes a full, double-entry book keeping system to manage your shelter's accounts.

-To access the accounts module, go to *Financial->Accounts*, hit the toolbar button or press SHIFT+ALT+X if your browser supports it.
+To access the accounts module, go to :menuselection:`Financial --> Accounts`, hit the toolbar button or press :kbd:`SHIFT+ALT+X` if your browser supports it.

 .. image:: images/accounts.png